A

 lifelong Southern Californian, Nathan Callahan was born in Hollywood,

-raised in the glow of Rocketdyne and
+raised in the Valley in the glow of Rocketdyne and

 Responsible